kr1pt3x99/kr1pt3x99/README.md

 - 👋 Hi, I’m ✨Julien✨
-- 👀 I’m interested in gettin my degree as an application developer
+- 👀 I’m interested in getting my degree as an application developer
 - 🌱 I’m currently learning Python and MySQL